25051980/data-science-portfolio/README.md

 # 📊 Data Science Portfolio – Samuel Walford

 Welcome to my data science portfolio!
 I'm a British-Portuguese data scientist with a background in education and a strong foundation in analytics, machine learning, and software development.
-This repository showcases projects I've developed during my postgraduate studies in **Data Science and Analytics** and throughout the 11-month **Data Science Bootcamp at EBAC – Escola Britânica de Artes Criativas e Tecnologia**.
+This repository showcases projects I've developed during my **postgraduate studies** in **Data Science and Analytics** and throughout the 11-month **Data Science Bootcamp at EBAC – Escola Britânica de Artes Criativas e Tecnologia**.
+It also includes projects from my current **MSc in Cyber Security at St Mary’s University, Twickenham**, where I’m expanding my expertise in network security, ethical hacking, artificial intelligence, cloud infrastructure, and secure software development.

 ---